Zixin-Tang/Zixin-Tang.github.io/_pages/about.md

 <p>
-<strong>Research Areas & Interests:</strong>
-My research areas lie in robotics, computer vision, and deep reinforcement learning.
+<strong>Research Areas & Interests:</strong> robotics, computer vision, and deep reinforcement learning.
 </p>
 In particular, I am interested in embodied intelligence with focus on representation learning for multi-modal perception and long-horizon planning.
-+ <font color='green'>Representation learning for multi-modal perception</font>: How to learn object-generic and task-driven representations is critical for efficient skill learning?
++ <font color='green'>Representation learning for multi-modal perception: </font>How to learn object-generic and task-driven representations is critical for efficient skill learning?
-+ <font color='green'>Hierarchical embodied planning</font>: How to define and decide the granularity of skills?
++ <font color='green'>Hierarchical embodied planning: </font>How to define and decide the granularity of skills?
 How to close the loop between high-level skill sequences and low-level control signals for learning-based skills?
 And how can we solve the “Hand over” problem of skill sequence?

 Publications